 At JCE, Dionne rose through the ranks on tentpoles & specials including BET Honors, ABFF Honors, Dear Mama, BET Awards, BET Hip Hop Awards, Soul Train Awards, Love & Happiness: An Obama Celebration, UNCF: An Evening of Stars & Rip the Runway.
 In 2015, noticing an opportunity to grow the business, she built JCE’s development department from the ground up, expanding the company’s slate & scope.
 Since then, Dionne has had a pivotal role in JCE’s growth in both the scripted & unscripted space.
 She helped bring the hit mini-series The New Edition Story and The Bobby Brown Story to life on BET, along with the celebrated series American Soul.
-She also developed and executive produced Hip Hop Squares on VH1 and Nashville Squares on CMT, as well as the critically-acclaimed Netflix hit series Rhythm + Flow.
-More recently, Dionne was an executive producer of the Facebook Watch series Cardi Tries ______ and a producer of the Pepsi Super Bowl 55 Halftime Show starring the The Weeknd.
+She also developed and executive produced Hip Hop Squares on VH1 and Nashville Squareson CMT, as well as the critically-acclaimed Netflix hit series Rhythm + Flow.
+In addition, she produced comedy specials Amanda Seales: I Be Knowin’ on HBO and Leslie Jones: Time Machine on Netflix.
+More recently, Dionne was an executive producer of CBS’s John Lewis: Celebrating a Hero, the Facebook Watch series Cardi Tries ______, the celebrated Netflix children’s series Bookmarks: Celebrating Black Voices, and a producer of the Pepsi Super Bowl 55 Halftime Show starring The Weeknd.

 As EVP of content & strategy, Dionne oversees development & current production of JCE’s entire slate of unscripted & scripted content.
 Additionally, she continues to play a key role in the internal & external growth strategy of the company.